• Apple News

 Rabe pitched four and two-thirds innings, allowed seven hits, gave up three earned runs, walked one and struck out six.
 Hudson Calhoun relieved Rabe and ended the inning quickly with a foul out.

-Utermark doubled to lead off the sixth and Furniss doubled to swap places with him to make it 6-3 Rebels.
+Utermark doubled to lead off the sixth and Furniss doubled to make it 6-3 Rebels.

 Calhoun gave up a single in the next frame, but got the next three batters out.
 In the seventh, he got two outs then gave up a single to end his day.